AD-Archer/llm-vision/README.md

 pnpm dev
 ```

-The dev server runs at http://localhost:5173 by default.
+The development server runs at http://localhost:3000 by default.

 ## Configure the webhook